 My passion for sound and music, but also for brands and design, developed early on and I consider myself lucky that these interests have become the cornerstones of my professional everyday life.
-I set my first commercials to music back in my college days and started working on "corporate sound" and brand sound.
-In the last few years at Department of Noise, we've gone deeper into audio branding and refined the design process.
+I set my first commercials to music back in my student days, and started working on "corporate sound" and brand sound.
+In the last few years at Department of Noise, we've gone even deeper into audio branding and refined the design process.
 Increasingly, we have been approached for larger audio branding projects, and the demand seems to continue to grow.
 The above reasons, as well as the intrinsic desire for variety, play into our hands.
 And because strategic work suits me, I really like this development!

 What all is involved in audio branding?

 Audio logo, soundscapes, UX sounds, modular systems for multimedia applications, i.e. kits with which you can quickly add sound to content in-house, motion sound tool kits, event sounds, brand songs, signaling, POS soundtracks - every brand has different needs.
-What doesn't directly belong to audio branding are campaign scores, those are usually product related and not brand related.
+What doesn't directly belong to audio branding are campaign scores, they are usually product and not brand related.
 What is possible, however, is to take a well-functioning campaign song to the strategic level and develop it further there.
 That's what happened at Migros, where the campaign soundtrack was the first thing, and then excerpts of it became the audio logo.
-It also works the other way round and even more so across brands: United Airlines used a song, an old evergreen, in its communication.
+It also works the other way around and across brands: United Airlines used a song, an old evergreen, in its communication.
 After some time, it was charged with the positive values of the brand.
 For the launch of a new car, Ford hijacked the song - the copyright period had long since expired.
 Ford not only used the song, but also got the entire emotional charge that United Airlines had built up over the years for free.
-In the end, the multiple use was even an enrichment for both companies: The values and associated brand perception of United Airlines were also triggered and strengthened by Ford's use with the customer.
+Finally, the multiple use was even an enrichment for both companies: The values and associated brand perception of United Airlines were also triggered and strengthened by Ford's use with the customer.
 A few years ago, Swiss used the song "Campari Soda" by Taxi for a campaign.
-In my opinion, it would have been ideal for an adaptation in the strategic area!
+In my opinion, it would have been ideal for adaptation in the strategic area!
 It represents Swiss' values perfectly.

 What function can the audio part of a branding take on?

-With auditory brand experiences, we can provide aspects that can contribute to building trust and coherence, taking into account the strategy and user approach of the brand.
+With auditory brand experiences, we can provide aspects that can contribute to building trust and coherence, taking into account the brand's strategy and user approach.
 The goal is always to find a coherent, consistent language that corresponds with the other measures.
 Audio can complement or take on a complementary role to other assets.
 It helps build trust towards the brand, strengthen longer-term customer loyalty.
 Audio is the shortest route into the customer's subconscious.
 You don't have to actively look, you don't even have to be in the same room to get an auditory brand experience.
 Looking away is possible, listening away or feeling away is not.
-Sound is a fantastic amplifier of brand experiences - emotional glutamate, so to speak.
+Sound is a fantastic amplifier of brand experiences - emotion glutamate, so to speak.
 Of course, the context, i.e. the right sound at the right touchpoint, is crucial.